Hiking in Morzine

 There are a number of sports shops in Morzine stocking all the equipment and accessories you might need.

-Refuges & huts
+Refuges and huts

 There are a few mountain huts or refuges in the area, should you wish to extend your day trip into an overnight one.